-- Stop the test, note the time and remove the pupil. - [KS2 only] Decide whether the pupil can complete the test in a separate room.
-If the test is not completed, the partially completed test script will be sent for marking. - Give other pupils a few moments to refocus once the pupil has been removed, and then continue the test with the correct amount of remaining time. - [KS1 only] Decide whether the continue the test with the pupil at a later time.
+- Stop the test, note the time and remove the pupil. - (KS2 only) Decide whether the pupil can complete the test in a separate room.
+If the test is not completed, the partially completed test script will be sent for marking. - Give other pupils a few moments to refocus once the pupil has been removed, and then continue the test with the correct amount of remaining time.